Building warrants

 • the initial fee allows us to search on specific reference and/or address - additional charges may apply for larger search requests

-The Scottish Government has published guidance to support applicants and agents when submitting a building warrant application.
+The Scottish Government provides guidance to support applicants and agents when submitting a building warrant application.

 Contact Building Standards